-The TU Vienna is situated in the very heart of Vienna, in the pulsating cultural centre of town.
+The TU Wien is situated in the very heart of Vienna, in the pulsating cultural centre of town.
 Within easy walking distance are the Opera House, the art nouveau Secession building, the Musikverein, home of the Vienna Philharmonic, from which the New Year’s Concert is annually broadcast around the globe, and the splendid baroque Karlskirche (Church of St. Charles).
-The TU Vienna features its own two orchestras, Vienna’s oldest ball (TU-Ball) and a public debate series (TU Forum).
+The TU Wien features its own two orchestras, Vienna’s oldest ball (TU-Ball) and a public debate series (TU Forum).

 The main task of the service units is to efficiently support research and teaching as well as provision of services to the exterior.
 Apart from the IT Services and the library there are specific services for research, such as a microscopy centre (USTEM), a low temperature unit and a clean room laboratory.
 Teaching will be supported by the Department for Studies and Examinations and the Teaching Support Center.
 The offers of the Continuing Education Center, Research and Transfer Support and the Public Relations Office are orientated overwhelmingly to the exterior.
 Services are also offered for internationalisation as well as for our alumnae and alumni.

 In an expert organisation the employees are the crucial “capital”.
 Correspondingly personnel recruitment and development are very significant for success.
 Numerous awards show the quality of the scientists.
 Also the demands on “general personnel” have risen with autonomy.
 The Vienna University of Technology is also dedicated to training apprentices.
 Extensive implementation of job planning and review meetings and an adequate training and further education offer should help to optimally promote the employees.
 It is also a great challenge to ensure equal chances for both genders.